Marioso06/flowers_classification_app/docs/gcp_deployment_guide.md

 # Flowers Classification App: GCP Deployment Guide

 This guide provides step-by-step instructions for deploying the Flowers Classification App on Google Cloud Platform (GCP).
-We will cover three deployment scenarios:

-1. Training the model on a GCP virtual machine (optimized for CPU)
+The deployment workflow follows these logical steps:

+1. Setting up cloud storage and uploading data
+2. Deploying MLflow with Cloud SQL and GCS integration
+3. Setting up a VM for model training
+4. Training models and tracking experiments with MLflow
-2. Deploying the prediction API for external access
+5. Deploying the prediction API to Cloud Run
-3. Containerizing the entire application (including MLflow) on GCP

 ## Prerequisites